sjimenez77/devonfw-vscode-ide/README.md

 ## Install extensions with Sync Settings

-It is easier to install the above extensions using **Sync Settings**:
+It is safer to install the above extensions using **Sync Settings**:

 1. Install [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension.
 2. Select in VS Code the command **Sync: Download Settings**.